 IAT 312: Foundations of Game Design

-Current offering: Spring 2023, taught by Bernhard Riecke
+Current offering: Fall 2024, taught by Bernhard Riecke & TA Morteza Malekmakan

 How to participate?